qdrant/landing_page/qdrant-landing/content/documentation/concepts/points.md

 };
 ```

-**Note:** for payloads with more than one value (such as arrays), the same point may show up more than once.
-Each point can appear as many times as the number of elements in the array.
-For example, if you have a point payload with a `timestamp` key, and the value for the key is an array of 3 elements, the same point will appear 3 times in the results, one for each timestamp.

 <aside role="alert">When you use the <code>order_by</code> parameter, pagination is disabled.</aside>

 When sorting is based on a non-unique value, it is not possible to rely on an ID offset.
 Thus, next_page_offset is not returned within the response.
 However, you can still do pagination by combining `"order_by": { "start_from": ... }` with a `{ "must_not": [{ "has_id": [...] }] }` filter.